sveinbjornt/Platypus/README.md

 daunting in size and I was unable to find the time.

 With these caveats in mind, here is the BSD-licensed source code to Platypus.
-At least it's meticulously commented.
+At least it's meticulously commented, albeit naively so.

 ### License